imrefazekas/harcon-radiation/README.md

 This will accept POST request on the given path in regard with the JSON-RPC 2.0 standard.
 Setting the _'jsonrpcPath'_ attribute will also open a Websocket namespace listening incoming JSON-RPC 2.0 packets.

+Note: be aware the limitations of JSON-RPC.
+It does not support orchestration like divisions or contexts, therefore addressing should be limited to __entityname.service__.

 ## Security